knative/docs/docs/bookstore/page-3/solution-create-bad-word-filter-service.md

 ![image](images/image8.png)

-The `requirements.txt` file contains the dependencies for the function.
+The `bad-word-filter/requirements.txt` file contains the dependencies for the function.
 You can add the following dependencies to the `requirements.txt` file:

-???+ abstract "bad-word-filter/requirements.txt_"
+???+ abstract "bad-word-filter/requirements.txt"
     ```plaintext
     parliament-functions==0.1.0
     alt-profanity-check==1.4.1.post1